Information for Authors & Editorial Policies

 THMT encourages questions and debate post publication.
 This can be exercised as a letter to the editor, opinion piece to the journal, commentary can be posted on social media platforms such as LinkedIn, Twitter, Facebook, Medium or Substack.
 Additionally, PubPeer can be used as an external moderated site.
 For details, see https://pubpeer.com/static/about.

-All authors are encouraged to register their article on PeerPub by posting the article DOI number and encouraging commentary.
+All authors are encouraged to register their article on PubPeer by posting the article DOI number and encouraging commentary.
 The registration link is: https://pubpeer.com/register

-Mechanisms for correcting, revising or retracting articles post publication are made on CrossMark and corresponding details will also be timestamped on the blockchain.
+Mechanisms for correcting, revising or retracting articles post publication are made on CrossMark.

 THMT is pleased to add Transparent Peer Review as an option for authors to consider and participate.
-Beginning January 2023, authors of manuscript submissions can opt in to have a complete accounting and history of their manuscript peer review reports — including their own responses to commentary reports — published at the same time as their manuscript.
+Authors of manuscript submissions can opt in to have a complete accounting and history of their manuscript peer review reports — including their own responses to commentary reports — published at the same time as their manuscript.
 Readers will be able to see the transparent exchange(s) between authors and reviewers.

 Why are we doing it?